KIWI ART TRAIL 2026

 About Save the Kiwi

-Save the Kiwi lives and breathes kiwi conservation - it’s in the name, after all!
-The charity supports kiwi conservation projects all over New Zealand, whether they’re doing hands-on kiwi work, protecting kiwi from stoats and ferrets, or preparing for the return of kiwi one day.
+Save the Kiwi supports community-run kiwi conservation projects all over New Zealand, whether they’re doing hands-on kiwi work, protecting kiwi from stoats and ferrets, or preparing for the return of kiwi one day.
 Save the Kiwi is passionate about making kiwi conservation more accessible to the average person - because everyone should have the opportunity to see a kiwi in the wild one day!

 Join the conversation